mxstbr/mxstbr.github.io/_posts/2016-12-19-a-dream-come-true.md

 - Collaborate with rad people on interesting ideas and libraries
 - Explore new areas and expand my horizon beyond React and JavaScript (P2P, ReasonML,...)
-- Write more articles (the goal: 50 posts in 2017)
+- Write more articles (goal: 50 posts in 2017)
+- Consistenly [send out newsletters](/newsletter/) and establish them as my place to share more personal, long-form thoughts (goal: one newsletter every week)
 - Go skiing more often

 I also want to travel a bit less, as this year was quite exhausting.
 I'll still be speaking at a few conferences, but I'm looking forward to being home for longer than a week and spending quality time with my girlfriend.